-Employer Contributions (Concluded)
+Employer Contributions (continued)

-The District's pension contributions for the year ended June 30, 2019 were equal to the required contribution total.
-Pension contributions were approximately \$2,121,000, with \$2,081,000 specifically for the Defined Benefit Plan.
+The District's pension contributions for the year ended June 30, 2020 were equal to the required contribution total.
+Total pension contributions were approximately \$2,167,000.
+Of the total pension contributions approximately \$2,114,000 was contributed to fund the Defined Benefit Plan and approximately \$53,000 was contributed to fund the Defined Contribution Plan.